Antiferromagnetism and spin excitations in a two-dimensional non-Hermitian Hatano-Nelson flux model: Dynamic spin susceptibility

 \section{Dynamic spin susceptibility}

 To investigate the stability of the long-range $(\pi,\pi)$ AF order and the properties of the AF state we continue further by analyzing the longitudinal and transverse (spin wave) fluctuations of the magnetically ordered state.
-The bare dynamical spin susceptibility for the transverse, $+-$, and the longitudinal, $zz$, components is given by
+Usually, models with non-Hermitian excitation require a modified response function \cite{Pan, Sticlet, Geier, Ilya, Sim}.
+However, in our case, although the model itself is non-Hermitian, the excitation is Hermitian.
+Therefore, we can use the usual definition for bare dynamical spin susceptibility for the transverse, $+-$, and the longitudinal, $zz$, components where $lm=+-,zz$, with $S^\pm=S^x\pm iS^y$ corresponding to the usual spin ladder operators, $\Omega$ is a frequency and $T_t$ is a time ordering operator.